Fact checked

 With Eye Level, every student begins by taking a diagnostic test.
 The results from this test provide the Eye Level team with insight into the student’s ability and learning needs, which allows them to determine an appropriate starting grade level for the student in Eye Level’s curriculum.

-As a hybrid tutoring model, Eye Level lessons switch back and forth between hands-on tutoring and independent learning.
-In some lessons, there will be more back and forth between a tutor and student.
+As a hybrid tutoring model, Eye Level lessons switch between hands-on tutoring and independent learning.
+In some lessons, there will be more back and forth between a tutor and a student.
 In others, however, students will work on assignments, listen to audio, and solve booklets independently.
 Before checking out, students will receive feedback and homework assignments.

 It’s important to note that even though Eye Level is a one-on-one tutoring service, students will not work with the same tutors every week.
 Virtual lessons are also available.